slbailey/Retrovue/docs/contracts/resources/CollectionListContract.md

 ## Command Shape

 ```
-retrovue collection list [--source <source_id>] [--json] [--test-db]
+retrovue collection list [<source_id>] [--source <source_id>] [--json] [--test-db]
 ```

-### Optional Parameters
+### Parameters

+- `<source_id>` (positional, optional): Filter to only collections belonging to the specified source.
+Can be provided as a positional argument OR via `--source` flag.
-- `--source <source_id>`: Filter to only collections belonging to the specified source.
-The source identifier can be:
+- `--source <source_id>` (optional): Filter to only collections belonging to the specified source.
+If both positional and `--source` are provided, `--source` takes precedence.
+  - The source identifier can be:
     - Full UUID
     - External ID (e.g., `plex-5063d926`)
     - Case-insensitive display name
     - If multiple sources match the provided name, the command MUST exit with code 1 and emit an error message directing the operator to use an ID
 - `--json`: Return machine-readable structured output
 - `--test-db`: Query the isolated test database instead of production

+**Note**: Either `<source_id>` positional argument OR `--source` flag can be used to filter by source.
+If neither is provided, all collections across all sources are returned.

 ---